WARNING: unbalanced footnote start tag short code found.

 2. Results From Holistic Therapies Can Vary

 When I was told I needed a hysterectomy in my 30’s, I curbed my cynicism and began looking for new options.
 A friend told me of an ancient healing art called Jin Shin Jyutsu.
-Passed down from ancient records of Kojiki, it was revived in the early 1900’s in Japan by Master Jiro Murai.
-2
+Passed down from ancient records of Kojiki, it was revived in the early 1900’s in Japan by Master Jiro Murai. [ref]JIN SHIN JYUTSU[ref]He taught a few students who then brought it to different parts of the world.
+This hands on method releases blocks in the energetic pathways of the body formed by stress, which assist in regaining a natural flow of wellbeing.

 The only problem is that many people report difficulty with their mind becoming still, not having enough time, or that it’s boring!
 Complementary therapy will only work if the person uses it.